Tennis at the 2003 Pan American Games – Women's doubles

-The women's doubles event at the 2003 Pan American Games was held at Centro Nacional de Tenis in Santo Domingo from August 6 to August 9.
+The women's doubles event at the 2003 Pan American Games was held at Centro Nacional de Tenis in Santo Domingo Este from August 6 to August 9.

 Brazilians Bruna Colósio and Joana Cortez won the gold medal by defeating the Puerto Rican pair of Kristina Brandi and Vilmarie Castellvi in the final, 6–4, 7–5.
 The Bronze medal was awarded to both semifinalists.